Emmanuel-glitch7/Optimizing-Order-Fulfilment-for-Streamline-Logistics-Solutions/README.md

 Support data-driven decision-making for resource allocation and cost management.

 ## 💡 What I Learnt
-- How to clean Messy Excel data using formular
+- How to clean Messy Excel data using Power Query
-- How to create a Pivot Table
-- How to summarise KPIs using the Pivot Table
+- How to summarise KPIs in Looker Studio
-- How to visualise insights in Excel using Pivot Table analysis
+- How to visualise insights in Excel using Looker Studio
 - How to represent my findings and give recommendation using Microsoft Power Point

 ## 🔗 Preview